0xO0O0/nodejs-json-boilerplate/README.md

 The Gruntfile has the following features:

 * jshint: Validate files with JSHint.
-* karma: Run Karma test runner.
+* simplemocha: Run tests with mocha.
+* watch: Monitor spec directory for changes.
+If any changes are detected it automatically runs the tests.
-* default: Alias for "jshint", "karma" tasks.
+* default: Alias for "jshint", "simplemocha", and "watch" tasks.
 * supervise: Runs the app and watches for code changes.
 If any changes are detected it automatically reloads the app.
-* test: alias for "karma" task.
+* test: alias for "simplemocha" task.